Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.GA_2022_09.md

-# Azure.All
+# Azure.GA_2022_09

-Includes all Azure rules.
+Include rules released September 2022 or prior for Azure GA features.

 ## Rules

-The following rules are included within `Azure.All`.
-This baseline includes a total of 311 rules.
+The following rules are included within `Azure.GA_2022_09`.
+This baseline includes a total of 305 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------